-Argentina is in the southern hemisphere, and therefore has opposite seasons to the United States.
-During May and June, they will be at the end of the fall season and the beginning of winter months.
-Average weather in Mendoza for that time is lows in the 40s and highs in the 60s Fahrenheit.
-It is also located in a mountainous region, so it has a dry and cool climate, especially in the evenings.
+Argentina is in the southern hemisphere and therefore has opposite seasons to the United States.
+During May and June, Argentines will be experiencing the end of the fall season and the beginning of winter months.
+The average weather conditions in Mendoza in May and June bring lows in the 40s and highs in the 60s Fahrenheit.
+Mendoza is also located in a mountainous region, so it has a dry and cool climate, especially in the evenings.

 One day includes an excursion to the Andes, so you will need clothing for mountains with snow.
-Additionally, some days will include lots of walking, so good walking shoes are a must!
+Additionally, most days will include a lot of walking, so good walking shoes are a must!